Nonprofit rules of engagement

-Equal Outreach – all contact with and materials sent to campaigns should be the same for every candidate running for a particular position.
-For example, if a Democrat, Republican, Libertarian and Independent areall running for mayor, you must send information to all four candidates.
+Equal outreach – all contact with and materials sent to campaigns should be the same for every candidate.
+For example, if a Democrat, Republican and Independent are all running for mayor, you must send information to all three candidates.
 If a candidate contacts you for more information, document that contact and if other candidates reach out to you, you must offer them the same information.

 Documentation – keep a calendar of each time you reach out to a candidate and every time a candidate contacts you.
 This will help you keep track of your equal outreach efforts.